diglet48/FOC-Stim/README.md

 `U`, `V`, `W` are the 3 outputs on the board, with `U` being the one closest to the potentiometer.

+The side of the transformer marked with black sharpie should be connected to the board-side.
+The primary, indicated with a "P", is the output side.

 ![](docs/images/breadboard.jpg)

 # Software setup